Friday, June 22, 2012

 I slept fitfully through the night without any notable contractions.
 The next day the leaking continued, but my body produced no other hint that labour was imminent.
 I waited until my in-laws arrived around noon before calling my midwives to report my situation.

 Unfortunately, my laid back approach bit me in the butt.
-With 18 hours elapsing since the break and it being PROM (premature rupture of membranes), the midwives had no option but to transfer my care to the OB on call at the hospital.
+My midwife team was all on vacation for the weekend and with 18 hours elapsing since the break and it being PROM (premature rupture of membranes), the stand-in midwives abruptly transfered my care to the OB on call at the hospital.
+After building a trusting relationship for my VBAC journey for seven months, my care was now in the hands of a doctor I'd never met and who had no idea about our heartbreaking journey to get to this point.
 They confirmed that the fluid was amniotic in nature and began preparing for an induction.

 While nipple stimulation could produce some pretty strong contractions, they weren't consistent and failed to make any changes in my cervix.
 Instead I was hooked up to the dreaded Pitocin to kick my body into gear.